 Put simply, the blockchain is a secure digital method of storing data about transactions.
 Within a blockchain, information such as time, date, location, company and person are stored in “blocks”.
 Each block connects with another block of information to form a chronological “chain“.
 There are complex mathematical and technical features of the blockchain which make it highly secure and able to record all transactions in sequence.

-There is new interest in the blockchain within the retail and apparel industry because of Nike’s involvement with Chain Integration Project (CHIP) and their patented blockchain compatible shoes, “Cryptokicks“.
-CHIP is a project run by Auburn University RFID Lab in collaboration with 6 apparel and retail companies including Nike, testing the use case of blockchain in their supply chains.
+There is new interest in the blockchain within the retail and apparel industry because of Nike’s involvement with the Chain Integration Project (CHIP) and Nike’s newly patented blockchain compatible shoes, “Cryptokicks“.
+CHIP is a project run by Auburn University RFID Lab in collaboration with 6 apparel and retail companies, including Nike, testing the use case of blockchain in their supply chains.

 It is doubly important for brands such as Nike to be able to prove authenticity to buyers, as their coveted limited-edition Air Jordans (and other collections) can sell for thousands of dollars.
 The most expensive Air Jordans ever sold went for $104,000.
 The increase of “sneakerheads” and “hypebeasts“, people whose hobbies (or jobs) are to collect designer streetwear to sell or wear, has resulted in a rise of counterfeit products entering the market as well.